-- TLD nameserver – The top-level domain server (TLD), can be compared to a particular rack of books in an library.
+- TLD nameserver – The top-level domain server (TLD), can be compared to a particular rack of books in a library.
 This nameserver hosts the final portion of the hostname.
-In example.com, it is “com“.
+In example.com, it is “com”.

 - Authoritative nameserver: This last nameserver can be compared to a dictionary in a stack of books that can translate a particular name into its definition.
 The authoritative nameserver is where the nameserver query ends.
-If the authoritative server has access, it will provide the IP address of the requested hostname back the DNS Recursor (the librarian), that received the initial request.
+If the authoritative server has access, it will provide the IP address of the requested hostname back to the DNS Recursor (the librarian), that received the initial request.

 Both terms refer to servers (groups or servers) that are part of the DNS infrastructure.
 However, each server performs a different function and lives in different places within the DNS query pipeline.
 The recursive resolver is located at the beginning of a DNS query, while the authoritative nameserver is located at the end.